rndMemex/ComplexCVSystems/README.md

 The list will be updated here and there with new projects.
 If you have any other ideas, email: rndmemex@canta.net

-**NOTE**: I am not a computer scientist :/ if you spot any mistake and would like to point them out, email me.
+**NOTE**: I am not a computer scientist, this is just a hobby :/ if you spot any mistake and would like to point them out, email me.
 Thank you :D